held-logo

 Similarity between false homonyms and misleading cognates

 One way in which the problems of false homonyms and misleading cognates are similar is that there is some logic behind these ways of mixing up words.
 If words are cognates there is a big chance that they mean the same.
 Unfortunately this is not always true.
 When it is not true, the logical argument leads to wrong conclusions resulting in using words for meanings the cognates have in the mother tongue but not in the language being learned.
 Homonyms are several ideas which can be indicated with one word.
 It seems that if in the mother tongue for a certain group of meanings normally one word is used, the mind strongly binds these meanings into one group.
 This in turn often causes that, also in the target language, learners use one word, the word for one of the meanings of the group, as homonym for the other meanings of that group, instead of using the different words they should for each of the meanings.
 In Brazilian Portuguese for example the same word is used for the meanings of on and at.
 As a result many of my Brazilian learners of English say things like Shall we sit on the table to have coffee.
 This is a strange suggestion.
 A more common suggestion would be Shall we sit at the table to have coffee.
-More details below, at: Prepositions. icon in page
+More details below, in: The prepositions on, in and at icon in page.

 Whether such homonym exists in the mother tongue is actually not so very important.
 What is more important is if in the mother tongue the most commonly used word for the ideas of such a group is the homonym.
 If this is the case then there is a big chance of language learners using false homonyms.